 Many years ago, the best SUVs were hulking machines with big engines, huge towing capacities, great off-road capabilities, and limited fuel economy.
 With rising fuel costs, SUVs slowly shrunk into the more car-like crossover SUVs we know today.
 Not only are these crossover SUVs easier to drive, but they also offer superior fuel economy.

 As fuel prices continued to rise and emissions regulations tightened, automakers looked toward electrification to make SUVs more fuel-efficient, bringing in the era of the hybrid SUV.
-Let's look at some of the best hybrid SUVs in Canada to see which is the best choice for your family.
+Let's look at some of the best hybrid SUVs in Canada you can pick up on the pre-owned market to see which is the best choice for your family.

 Source: Toyota